 We collect certain personal information, including payment data, from members and consumers, as well as our employees.
 We also develop and maintain sensitive and proprietary business information.
 We are therefore subject to numerous laws, regulations and other obligations that address privacy, data protection and information security in the various markets in which we conduct business.
 We are particularly focused on the evolving state of laws and regulations in China and Hong Kong applicable to privacy, data protection and information security.
-Of particular note is that on June 10, 2021, the Standing Committee of the National People's Congress of China promulgated the Data Security Law, which took effect in September 2021.
+Of particular note is China's Cyber Security Law, which requires companies to take certain measures to ensure that the security of their networks and data stored on their networks.
+Specifically, the Cyber Security Law provides that companies adopt a multi-level protection scheme under which network operators are required to perform obligations of security protection to ensure that the network is free from interference, disruption or unauthorized access, and prevent network data from being disclosed, stolen or tampered.
+In addition, on June 10, 2021, the Standing Committee of the National People's Congress of China promulgated the Data Security Law, which took effect in September 2021.
 The Data Security Law imposes data security and privacy obligations on entities and individuals carrying out data activities, and introduces a data classification and hierarchical protection system based on the importance of data in economic and social development, as well as the degree of harm it will cause to national security, public interests, or legitimate rights and interests of individuals or organizations when such data is tampered with, destroyed, leaked, or illegally acquired or used.
 The Data Security Law also provides for a national security review procedure for data activities that may affect national security and imposes export restrictions on certain data and information.
+Finally, the Standing Committee of the National People's Congress of the China also promulgated the Personal Information Protection Law ("PIPL"), which took effect on November 1, 2021.
+The PIPL expands data protection compliance obligations to cover the processing of personal information of persons by organizations and individuals in China, and the processing of personal information of persons in China, outside of China if such processing is for purposes of providing products and services to, or analyzing and evaluating the behavior of, persons in China.
+The PIPL also provides that critical information infrastructure operators and personal information processing entities that process personal information meeting a volume threshold are also required to store in China personal information generated or collected in China, and to pass a security assessment for any export of such personal information.

-Similarly, Hong Kong also has its data privacy legislation that regulates the collection, use and handling of personal data.
+Hong Kong also has its data privacy legislation that regulates the collection, use and handling of personal data.
 Under the relevant Hong Kong legislation, data users are required to comply with various data protection principles in relation to the requirement of lawful and fair collection of personal data, consent of data subjects, retention of personal data, use and disclosure of personal data, security of personal data, personal data policies and practices, and rights to access and correction of personal data.